Bhutan travel advice

 Paro is usually the entry and exit point to Bhutan, and flights operate from Delhi via Kathmandu and Bangkok via Calcutta.
 Bhutan can also be reached overland from India, but it is a long drive from the border to the main places of interest.

-Travelling in Bhutan
+Traveling in Bhutan

 Journeys in Bhutan can be slow as the one main road running east to west weaves its way over the Himalayan foothills and routes are occasionally closed by landslides.
 Delays, however, are more than compensated for by the beautiful scenery and the provision of a private vehicle and guide allows you the opportunity to rest, take a walk or photograph as much as you choose.